jhu-data-services/python-installation-instructions/README.md

-# Python Workshop Series Installation Instructions
+# Python Workshop Series Setup

 For the JHU Python workshop series we recommend [Anaconda](https://www.anaconda.com/products/individual), an all-in-one installer for Python.
 Anaconda Python includes a user interface to make it easy to launch Python applications and manage packages and environments without using command-line commands.